McAmy2001/just-tech-news/README.md

 # just-tech-news

-## Bootcamp Module 13: Object-Relational Mapping
+## Bootcamp Module 14: Model-View-Contrtoller

 #### All code is from the bootcamp module.